MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 ![Mission-Critical Global Load Balancer Configuration](./images/mission-critical-global-routing.gif "Mission-Critical Global Load Balancer Configuration")

 >[!IMPORTANT]
-> To truly mitigate the risk of global failures within the Azure platform, a multi-cloud active-active deployment approach should be considered, with active deployment stamps hosted across two or more cloud providers and redundant third-party routing technologies used for global routing.
+> To truly mitigate the risk of global failures within the Azure platform, a multicloud active-active deployment approach should be considered, with active deployment stamps hosted across two or more cloud providers and redundant third-party routing technologies used for global routing.
 >
 > Azure can effectively be integrated with other cloud platforms.
-However, it's strongly recommended not to apply a multi-cloud approach because it introduces significant operational complexity, with different deployment stamp definitions and representations of operational health across the different cloud platforms.
+However, it's strongly recommended not to apply a multicloud approach because it introduces significant operational complexity, with different deployment stamp definitions and representations of operational health across the different cloud platforms.
 This complexity in-turn introduces numerous resiliency risks within the normal operation of the application, which far outweigh the hypothetical risks of a global platform outage.

 - Although not recommended, for HTTP(s) workloads using Azure Traffic Manager for global routing redundancy to Azure Front Door, consider offloading Web Application Firewall (WAF) to Application Gateway for acceptable traffic flowing through Azure Front Door.
   - This will introduce an additional failure point to the standard ingress path, an additional critical-path component to manage and scale, and will also incur additional costs to ensure global high-availability.
 It will, however, greatly simplify the failure scenario by providing consistency between the acceptable and not acceptable ingress paths through Azure Front Door and Azure Traffic Manager, both in terms of WAF execution but also private application endpoints.